nan0s7/nfancurve/README.md

 If you need any help configuring my script or don't know how to make it start automatically check the **USAGE.md** file.

 ## Features
-- by default it has an aggressive fan curve profile (lower temps, louder noise)
+- by default it has a slightly aggressive fan curve profile (lower temps, louder noise)
 - uses `nvidia-settings` commands
 - automatically enables/disables GPU fan control (but **not** `CoolBits`)
 - easy to read code, with plentiful comments (beginner friendly)
 - "intelligently" adjusts the time between tempurature readings
-- very lightweight; see stats section for more info
+- very lightweight
 - easy-to-use update script that uses `git`
 - supports multiple GPU control
 - now uses a config file that doesn't get overwritten after updates